Deformations of Boltzmann Distributions: Conclusion and Impact Statement

-\paragraph*{Conclusion}In this paper we propose a technique that deforms a Boltzmann distribution into an other one that is easier to model with normalizing flows.
+\paragraph*{Conclusion and limitations}We propose a technique that deforms one Boltzmann distribution into an other that is easier to model with normalizing flows.
 We experimentally support this in the case of the $\phi^4$ lattice field theory.
-Our experiments indicate that the technique seems to lead to and improved ESS and acceptance rates as the number of iterations increase.
+Our experiments indicate that the technique leads to improved ESS and acceptance rates.
 It is important to note however that good ESS and acceptance rate values does not mean that $q_\theta$ is perfectly matching $p$.
 For example, if there are several modes of $p$, $q_\theta$ could be missing some of the modes while still obtaining good ESS and acceptance rate values.

-\paragraph*{Future Work} The most promising continuation of this work is to investigate other deformations, including deformations with trainable parameters.
-It is also a natural idea to extend the technique from the $\phi^4$ lattice theory to other systems.